Herbal Treatment for Lichen Planus

 Oats for Lichen Planus

-Oats are interesting cereal which has health boosting abilities and a history of medicinal utilize.
+Oats are interesting cereal which has health-boosting abilities and a history of medicinal utilization.
 The medical name for oat is Avena Sativa”.

 Basil for Lichen Planus